govardhan-06/Omnipresence/POA/INCIDENT_REPORTING.md

 # Incident reportting using GraphQL

 To be used for setting up the anonymous incident reporting feature.
 GraphQL is basically a query based language for APIs.
 The reports will be stored and fetched from supabase which is built on PostgreSQL.
+The reports must be validated with some parameters so as to prevent false reportings.
+Possiblities of mixing AI with this.

 ## Backend